School and Emergency Closings

+District 115 follows a plan whenever there is consideration of a school or emergency closing, or holding a remote learning day due to inclement weather conditions.
 In the event of a weather emergency, District 115 has allocated two traditional days of non-instruction (what we have historically referred to as "snow days") for students and staff.
 Should conditions require school closure beyond those two days, the State of Illinois now allows for eLearning days in lieu of traditional snow days.

 District 115’s first priority is the safety of our students, staff, and parents.
 The decision to close our schools, or adjust our start or dismissal times for an emergency-related situation is a complicated one and based on a number of factors.

 Although the District uses the following sources to guide the decision, the Superintendent and District Administrators will make the final call to close school.

 - NOAA National Weather Service (NWA) updates and Wind Chill report.